Image for 7 Tips to Help You Thrive as a Trucking Owner-Operator

 3. Hold special permits that allow you to do work that other owner-operators can’t

 If any of these things apply to you, then you can use them to your advantage by seeking jobs that other owner-operators can’t accept.
-And, if they don’t apply to you, there’s an opportunity to spend part of 2019 doing what you can to buy new equipment, get some continuing education or acquire a specialty permit.
+And, if they don’t apply to you, there’s an opportunity to spend part of the year doing what you can to buy new equipment, get some continuing education or acquire a specialty permit.

-2019 Can Be Your Best Year Yet as a Trucking Owner-Operator
+This Can Be Your Best Year Yet as a Trucking Owner-Operator